Brantham Athletic F.C.: History

-The club applied to join the Eastern Counties League in 1977, but were rejected as the ECL secretary claimed that they wouldn't "attract people to watch them in other parts of the region".
+Brantham applied to join the Eastern Counties League in 1977, but were rejected as the ECL secretary claimed that they would not "attract people to watch them in other parts of the region".
 However, the following year they were successful and were admitted to the league.
-They achieved their highest-ever finish of fourth in 1982–83, the same season in which they reached the fifth round of the FA Vase, losing 1–0 at home to VS Rugby in front of a then-record crowd of 594.
-The following season they won the Suffolk Premier Cup, beating Lowestoft Town 2–0.
-When the league gained a second tier in 1988, the club was placed in the Premier Division.
-However, they were relegated to Division One in 1992–93 after finishing second from bottom.
+In 1983–84 the club won the Suffolk Premier Cup, beating Lowestoft Town 2–0 in the final.
+When the Eastern Counties League gained a second tier in 1988, the club was placed in the Premier Division.
+However, they were relegated to Division One at the end of the 1992–93 season after finishing second-from-bottom of the Premier Division.
+In 1994–96 the club finished second-from-bottom of Division One and were relegated to the Senior Division of the Suffolk & Ipswich League (the renamed Ipswich & District League).

-Two years later they were relegated to the Suffolk & Ipswich League after finishing eighteenth out of 19 clubs.
-Suffering from financial problems, the club merged with SIL club Stutton to become Brantham & Stutton United.
-After winning the League Cup in 1997, the club reverted to its old name in 1998.
-They were relegated to Division One in 1999–2000, and despite making an immediate return to the Senior Division, they were relegated again the following season.
-They were promoted to the Senior Division after finishing second in 2004–05.
-They won the title in 2007–08, and were promoted back to the Eastern Counties League.
-After finishing third in 2009–10, the club were promoted to the Premier Division.
+Suffering from financial problems, Brantham merged with Stutton to become Brantham & Stutton United.
+After winning the League Cup in 1996–97, the club reverted to their previous name in 1998.
+They were relegated to Division One at the end of the 1999–2000 season, and despite making an immediate return to the Senior Division, they were relegated again the following season.
+In 2004–05 the club were runners-up in Division One and were promoted to the Senior Division.
+They won the Senior Division title in 2007–08 and were promoted back to Division One of the Eastern Counties League.
+After finishing third in Division One in 2009–10 the club were promoted to the Premier Division.
 They won the League Cup in 2017–18, defeating Thetford Town 4–2 in the final.

+In 2024–25 Brantham were Premier Division champions, earning promotion to the North Division of the Isthmian League.

+Other teams

 The club's Sunday league side played in the Ipswich Sunday League, and reached the FA Sunday Cup semi-final in 2008.
+The women's team won the Suffolk Women's and Girls League and League Cup in 2022–23.